 The Pennsylvania Workers' Compensation Appeal Board will review your case and decide if they agree or disagree with the original decision.
 The Appeal Board will then issue a written decision.

 If you disagree with the Appeal Board's decision, you can appeal to the Pennsylvania Commonwealth Court.

 You have 30 days from the day the Pennsylvania Workers' Compensation Appeal Board issues its written decision to file a further appeal with the Pennsylvania Commonwealth Court.

 The Pennsylvania Commonwealth Court will review your case record to determine if an error was made along the way and whether the decision was supported by substantial evidence.
 The Pennsylvania Commonwealth Court then will issue its written decision.

 Most workers' compensation appeals end with the Pennsylvania Commonwealth Court.
 However, there is one final appeal level – the Pennsylvania Supreme Court.

 Pennsylvania Supreme Court

-If the Pennsylvania Supreme Court didn’t issue a decision in your favor, you can appeal once more to the Pennsylvania Supreme Court.
-You have 30 days from the day your written decision is issued by the Pennsylvania Commonwealth Court to file a “Petition for Allowance of Appeal” with the Pennsylvania Supreme Court.
+If the Pennsylvania Commonwealth Court didn't issue a decision in your favor, you can appeal once more to the Pennsylvania Supreme Court.
+You have 30 days from the day your written decision is issued by the Pennsylvania Commonwealth Court to file a "Petition for Allowance of Appeal" with the Pennsylvania Supreme Court.

-If the Supreme Court decides it will hear your case, your lawyer and your employer’s lawyer will submit briefs and may be required to argue your case in front of the Supreme Court.
+If the Supreme Court decides to hear your case, your lawyer and your employer's lawyer will submit briefs and may be required to argue your case in front of the Supreme Court.
 The Court will then issue a written decision.
 At this point, the process is over and the decision is final.